toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/02-Booking-Notification-API/03-guides.md

 - If Expedia successfully delivered the booking as well (in which case we have a double booking) and the supplier has returned another confirmation number to Expedia, then the agent will see that the confirmation number for this booking already exists on the interface or tool provided by Expedia and then will be able on his own to delete the duplicate booking in his system.
 - If the agent enters the confirmation number through the Expedia interface or tool before Expedia receives a confirmation number in the electronic response from the supplier, then the system will automatically detect the double booking.
 Expedia Customer Operations will monitor a log and then call the hotel.
 They would ask the agent to look for the duplicate hotel bookings with two different confirmation numbers and delete one of them.

+## Guarantees/Credit Cards Included in Booking Messages
+For Expedia Collect booking paid by EVC or Hotel Collect booking paid by guest credit card, the payload for Booking or Modify request will include a <Guarantee> element as the container for credit card payment information.
+- The <Guarantee> element will contain the credit card payment information including card type, card code, card number, expiry date, card holder name.
+- For ExpediaCollect EVC bookings, CVV is not included.
+If CVV is required by the hotel to charge the EVC card, they should contact Expedia to obtain a default CVV value for all EVC cards.
+A billing address is included, which is Expedia head office address by default for all cards.
+- For Hotel Collect bookings, depending on the hotel configuration Expedia may or may not send CVV for guest credit card, therefore the hotel booking notification interface must be able to process the booking with and without CVV.
+Customer billing address is not included.
+- The <Guarantee> element is optional, and will be sent only for Expedia Collect bookings paid by EVC, and for Hotel Collect bookings.
+For Expedia Collect bookings remaining on the standard billing process, no credit card information will be sent in the booking or modify request.

+A special request code (5) is sent to communicate payment related information in the booking or modify request, for bookings paid by credit card, either EVC or Hotel Collect.
+Please note that credit card inform is only sent for the booking or modify request, but not for the cancel request.
+Penalty charge, if applicable, should be processed using the same payment information sent previously for the original reservation.
+If the original reservation is sent with a credit card, the penalty charge should be put on the same card.